 Episode 4

-Where housing's headed with the president of HousingWire
+Where housing's headed with Diego Sanchez, President of HousingWire

 If you had to rate your confidence in the mortgage industry in 2024 on a scale of 1 to 10, what number would you choose?
 For HousingWire president Diego Sanchez, it’s a solid 10—and for good reason.